gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 <a name="agent-service-cash-out"></a>
 # Agent Initiated Cash out/Customer-initiated Cash-out

-The agent initited Cash out can be scenario can be achieved by clicking the following buttons
+The agent initiated Cash out can be scenario can be achieved by clicking the following buttons

 * Agent Initiated Cash Out